-- Some (rather unorthodox) biologists have suggested "front-loading" theories of evolution, according to which evolution was a mostly deterministic process, like embryonic development.
-(E.g. Lev Berg) - On this view the first living organisms were "front loaded" with all the genetic information needed to evolve into all the subsequent organisms.
-Essentially, the first organisms were "designed to evolve". - Wouldn't such front-loading be empirically detectable?
-Isn't it a supernatural theory?
+- Some biologists have suggested "front-loading" theories of evolution, according to which evolution was a mostly deterministic process, like embryonic development. - (E.g. Lev Berg's 'nomogenesis', published in 1922.) - On such views, the first living organisms were "front loaded" with all the genetic information needed to evolve into all the subsequent organisms. - Essentially, the first organisms were "designed to evolve". - Would such front-loading be empirically detectable? - Isn't it a supernatural theory?